Knowledge Base Enabled Semantic Communication: A Generative Perspective: Generative Semantic Communication

 \subsection{KB-enabled Generative Semantic Communication}

-As can be observed, the above use case does not consider the unique characteristics of wireless networks, but its prospect reinforces a transformative trend of embracing generative AI in communications.
-However, building a generative semantic communication system is normally a major undertaking, to the extent that this subsection makes an initial attempt at the semantic KB.
-By functional, a semantic KB could be divided into three parts, including source KB, task KB, and channel KB, as described below. \begin{itemize} \item[$\vartriangleright$] \textit{Source KB} is the ``kernel" of the entire semantic KB, which possesses strong generative capabilities and is akin to the large generative AI models as outlined in Section \ref{Mona Lisa}.
+As can be observed, the above use case does not consider the practical deployment of large GAI models in resource-constrained devices, but its prospect reinforces a transformative trend of embracing GAI in communications.
+Recent years have also seen several on-device GAI models such as Google Gemini Nano-2\footnote{https://blog.google/technology/ai/google-gemini-ai/\#sundar-note} and Microsoft Phi-2\footnote{https://www.microsoft.com/en-us/research/blog/phi-2-the-surprising-power-of-small-language-models}.
+However, building a generative semantic communication system is still a major undertaking, to the extent that this article makes an initial attempt at the semantic KB by integrating popular GAI models and classical storage-based KBs.
+By functional, a semantic KB could be divided into three parts, including source KB, task KB, and channel KB, as described below. \begin{itemize} \item[$\vartriangleright$] \textit{Source KB} is the ``kernel" of the entire semantic KB, which possesses strong generative capabilities and is akin to the large GAI models as outlined in Section \ref{Mona Lisa}.
 Its inputs include source messages, task knowledge, and channel knowledge, where source messages come in multiple modalities (e.g., text, speech, and image), while the latter two are provided by task KB and channel KB, respectively.
 Its output is a sorted group of metamodels (e.g., embedding vector and neural net) that take the helm of semantic representation.
 In particular, the metamodel is reminiscent of the concept of wavelet in signal processing and is henceforth named as \textit{semantic metalet}. \item[$\vartriangleright$] \textit{Task KB} can be seen as an ``assistant" to the source KB.
 Its input is typically a complicated task command in natural language and its output is some concise task knowledge in the form of discrete tokens.
 An abstract view of task KB, that frees it from any particular instantiation, is that it breaks an intricate task into several simple sub-tasks in an automatic loop.
 By implementing so, the transmitter will get a grokking toward the task requirement without a need for human oversight. \item[$\vartriangleright$] \textit{Channel KB} is perceived as a ``mirror" that is designed to reflect the communication environment, such as the locations of obstacles and scatterers, as well as the configurations of intelligent reflecting surfaces.
 In general, its inputs are the geographical locations of the transmitter and the receiver.
 Its output is a wealth of channel knowledge (e.g., channel state information (CSI) and signal-to-noise ratio (SNR)) that are collected to empower communication designs like channel coding. \end{itemize}